 LOST & FOUND

 Personal items left at camp will be cleaned and donated to local charities at the end of each Camp Lincoln Session.
 Items of significant financial cost will be held in the Camp Office until the end of the summer and then donated to a worthy cause (if not claimed).

 Camper health and safety is a top priority at YMCA Camp Lincoln.
 New Hampshire state law requires all children who attend camp in New Hampshire to provide vaccination and physical exam records.
-So, we need a few things from you before your child can participate in camp.
-Please complete and submit these forms before your camper arrives at camp.
+Please upload these forms to your online account, or email them to the camp office before your camper arrives at camp.
 Unfortunately, if a child arrives at camp without these documents on file, they will not be able to participate.

-A copy of current physical exam, signed by the physician must be turned in each year (dated within two years of camp end)
+A copy of current physical exam, must be turned in each year, and must include:

-A copy of current vaccinations or notarized NH State Exemption form.
+A copy of up to date vaccinations or notarized NH State Vaccination Exemption form.

 We take great care in making sure that your child is having fun and staying safe at camp.
 But, illnesses and accidents can happen.
 YMCA Camp Lincoln staff members, life guards and counselors are CPR and first-aid trained and can respond to your child’s needs.
 Plus, a well-equipped health center is located on camp and is staffed by a trained and certified professional.

 REGISTRATION & PAYMENT

 Online registration allows families to create one unique username and password for the registration process; however, each camper must be registered separately.
 Each camper is charged a separate $40 registration fee.
 Registration fees and deposits are not refundable or transferable.